ros-navigation/navigation2/nav2_mission_executor/README.md

 # Mission Executor

-The Mission Executor module is a task server (simple action server) that coordinates other tasks.
+The Mission Executor module is a task server that coordinates other tasks.
 It can be used to direct the activities multiple robots as well as other, non-robot tasks.

 ## Overview